 In this series, I dig a little deeper into the meaning of psychological terms.
 This week’s term is motivational interviewing.

 Motivational interviewing (MI) is a therapeutic communication approach.
 It’s often used in the field of addictions, but it’s got some very useful tidbits that are more broadly applicable to motivation for any sort of change.
 It also has some helpful hints on how the way we talk to people can push them towards or away from change.

 The fundamental idea is that there is always some ambivalence regarding any potential change that’s being considered.
 The way you talk to someone about the issue can elicit “change talk”, which comes from the side of their ambivalence that favours change, or it can elicit “sustain talk”, which comes from the anti-change side of their ambivalence.
 If you can get the other person talking about what’s wrong with sustaining and what might be good about changing, it helps to strengthen their motivation to change.
 The key is to get them talking about it, rather than you telling what you think.

-In a post I wrote recently about effective anti-stigma campaigns, I mentioned the idea of psychological reactance; if you tell someone what to do, their natural tendency is to resist it.
-Motivational interviewing uses this same concept, and takes the stance that if you argue that change is good, the other person will then take the opposite stance and argue that change is bad (sustain talk).
-That can be harder than it sounds, and in clinical practice, a lot of supervision is involved to make sure that the natural “righting reflex” is kept firmly in check.
+In a recent post about effective anti-stigma campaigns, I mentioned reactance; if you tell someone what to do, their natural tendency is to resist it.
+Motivational interviewing uses this same concept, and takes the stance that if you argue that change is good, the other person will naturally take the opposite stance, arguing that change is bad (sustain talk).
+Avoiding arguing for change can be harder than it sounds; in clinical practice, supervision is important to make sure that the natural “righting reflex” doesn’t sneak its way in.

 Motivational interviewing uses a lot of acronyms for key concepts.
 The fundamental principles of MI are DARES: